 Tulips, written in 1961, is a free-verse poem that deals with Sylvia Plath's state of being whilst in hospital for an appendectomy.
 She initially named it Sickroom Tulips in Hospital but later shortened the title.

 Critics think it played an important role as a precursor to Plath's novel The Bell Jar, as both speaker and protagonist seek the pureness of death.

-The use of flowers as symbols of exterior life and of the heart is found in several of Plath's poems, notably Nick and the Candlestick and Poppies in October.
-Tulips focuses in dramatic fashion on the sickroom space where the patient (the speaker, Sylvia Plath) is resting.
+The use of flowers as symbols of exterior life and the heart is found in several of Plath's poems, notably Nick and the Candlestick and Poppies in October.
+Tulips focuses dramatically on the sickroom space where the patient (the speaker, Sylvia Plath) is resting.

-There is a subtle tension introduced from the opening line, perhaps reflecting the poet's emotional uncertainty and fear - just weeks earlier she suffered a miscarriage - and this theme is carried on right through to the end.
+A subtle tension is introduced from the opening line, perhaps reflecting the poet's emotional uncertainty and fear—just weeks earlier, she suffered a miscarriage—and this theme is carried on to the end.

 The tulips are too excitable, it is winter here.

 Look how white everything is, how quiet, how snowed-in.

 I am learning peacefulness, lying by myself quietly

 As the light lies on these white walls, this bed, these hands.

 I am nobody; I have nothing to do with explosions.